Hornchurch: Suburban expansion

 Railway stations opened in the parish of Hornchurch at Harold Wood in 1868 and Hornchurch in 1885.
-Both stations were some distance from the village and did not initially encourage large scale housebuilding.
+Both stations were some distance from the village and did not initially encourage large-scale housebuilding.

-In 1886 the parish authorities of St Leondard Shoreditch purchased 80 acres of Harrow Lodge Farm for the construction of the Hornchurch cottage homes that opened in 1889.
+In 1886 the parish authorities of St Leonard Shoreditch purchased 80 acres of Harrow Lodge Farm for the construction of the Hornchurch cottage homes that opened in 1889.
 The homes had a population of 306 in 1896.
 In 1897 Hornchurch had a population of 4,200.
-It was a large village with scattered groups of houses throughout rest the parish and in the northwest the built up area of Romford extended into it.
+It was a large village with scattered groups of houses throughout the rest of the parish and in the northwest the built-up area of Romford extended into it.
 The growth of Hornchurch from rural village to suburban town began with the sale of the southern 200 acres of Nelmes manor for the Emerson Park housing estate of 200 homes in 1895.
 In 1901 the 241 acres northern portion of Nelmes was sold for the Great Nelmes housing estate.
 Emerson Park railway station was opened in 1909 to serve the new estates.

 Uphavering Terrace, the first 18 council houses in Hornchurch, were constructed on Abbs Cross Lane in 1914 by Romford Rural District Council at the request of Hornchurch Parish Council.
 50 houses at Princes Park and 48 at Priors Park were constructed in the early 1920s by the Romford Rural District Council following the Housing, Town Planning, &c.
 Act 1919 as "housing of the working classes".
 In total, 186 houses were built by 1922.
 60 further houses were built by Hornchurch Urban District Council on Suttons Avenue and Park Lane from 1928.

 The construction of the dual carriageways of the Southend Arterial Road between 1925 and 1940 cut off the Harold Wood part of the parish from the rest.